posthell vs Hootsuite

 | X / Twitter | X included, billed at the exact passthrough rate with no markup | Supported within the broader suite |

-| Setup | One compose box with a live per-network preview.
+| Setup | Tell it what happened, approve the drafts.
 Live in minutes. | Dense dashboard with a real learning curve |

-| Analytics | Per-post analytics that tie a post to the traffic and signups it drove | Extensive reporting aimed at teams |
+| Analytics | Analytics that tie each post to the traffic and follower growth it drove | Extensive reporting aimed at teams |

 | Reliability | Never-miss scheduler with automatic retries on every post | Enterprise-grade |

-Why founders move from Hootsuite to posthell
+Why people switch from Hootsuite to posthell

 You are not the customer Hootsuite is priced for